Antonio Osorio y Villegas

-Antonio Osorio y Villegas (also known as Antonio Osorio, Antonio de Osorio y Villegas or Antonio de Villegas y Osorio) was a Spanish nobleman and soldier who served as governor of the Spanish colony of Santo Domingo for two terms, and also as president of the Real Audiencia de Santo Domingo.
-He was the brother of Governor Diego de Osorio y Villegas, and is most remembered today for having been the executor of the so-called Devastaciones de Osorio in the north and northwest of Hispaniola in the early 1600s.
+Antonio Osorio y Villegas (also known as Antonio Osorio, Antonio de Osorio y Villegas or Antonio de Villegas y Osorio) (Villasandino, ca. 1543 - Atlantic Ocean, end March 1608) was a Spanish soldier who served as governor of the Spanish colony of Santo Domingo and as president of the Real Audiencia de Santo Domingo.
+He is remembered for executing, although he did not come up with the idea, of the Devastations of Osorio which cleared out the north of Hispaniola of legal settlements in the 1600s.